bormaxi8080/starred/README.md

 ## TypeScript

+- [executeautomation/mcp-playwright](https://github.com/executeautomation/mcp-playwright) - Playwright Model Context Protocol Server - Tool to automate Browsers and APIs in Claude Desktop, Cline, Cursor IDE and More 🔌
+- [browserbase/mcp-server-browserbase](https://github.com/browserbase/mcp-server-browserbase) - Allow LLMs to control a browser with Browserbase and Stagehand
+- [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup
 - [filippofinke/Prompt2Flutter](https://github.com/filippofinke/Prompt2Flutter) - 🚀 Transform text into fully functional Flutter applications using AI
 - [lingui/js-lingui](https://github.com/lingui/js-lingui) - 🌍 📖 A readable, automated, and optimized (3 kb) internationalization for JavaScript
 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.